 EXTRA WORKSHEET – SPORTS PHRASALS

 This extra worksheet is focused on introducing and practising sports phrasal verbs.
 Your students will discover 8 phrasal verbs in context and learn how to use them in a series of 3 production activities.
-Use this worksheet as a follow-up to the lesson or as a stand-alone thing if you want to extend your students vocabulary.
+Check this additional worksheet here.

 WORKSHEETS TO DOWNLOAD